JessicaQND/CITS5503-serverless-slack-world-clock/README.md

  * OpenWhisk - to implement the app bot and commands
  * Cloudant - to keep track of app installations
- * API Connect - to expose the OpenWhisk actions to Slack
+ * API Connect - to prove gateway/expose the OpenWhisk actions to Slack
  * Slack Events API - streamlined, easy way to build apps and bots that respond to activities in Slack
  * Google Geocoding API - to find formatted address, lat and long to pass to Timezone API
  * Google Timezone API - to find the timezone of location

 ## Funcional Requirements
+* The system should allow any user in the Slack team it's deployed in to access it's direct message channel.

-* The system should allow the user to chat with the bot.
+* The system should allow user's to chat with the bot.
-* The system shall inform the user when their address input does not return any recognisable location.
+* The system should inform the user when their address input does not return any recognisable location.
-* The system shall return a message stating a formatted address of the user's location input, what time it is currently at that location and whether it would be an appropriate time to call according to said time.
+* The system should return a message stating a formatted address of the user's location input, what time it is currently at that location and whether it would be an appropriate time to call according to said time.

 ## Non-functional Requirements

-* The system shall maintain an easy to us interface accross all functionality and for all users.
+* The system should maintain an easy to us interface accross all functionality and for all users.
 * The system should be able to return a response within 5 seconds.
 * The client's user interface should be compatible with al commonly used browsers.
 * The system should be able to scale based on the number of users using the system.